 Breeding Marbled crayfish is super easy because they do not even have to mate!
 Due to its asexual mode of reproduction, even a single marbled crayfish can overpopulate a home aquarium in a short time.

-It takes them between 5 and 7 months (depends on the temperature) to mature enough to have their own babies.
+It takes them between 5 and 7 months (depending on the temperature) to mature enough to have their own babies.
 The typical size at maturity of this species is about 35mm (~1,5 inches).
 Female fecundity increases with body size and brood sizes even for very small females usually exceed 45 eggs and may reach up to 700 of eggs!
-For example, under the laboratory conditions, the maximum observed fecundity per female reached 647 juveniles (on average 420) eggs per female.
+For example, under laboratory conditions, the maximum observed fecundity per female reached 647 juveniles (on average 420) eggs per female.

 The eggs are normally incubated within a time span of 22 and 42 days.
 Interclutch periods are varied between 50 and 85 days.

-Note: They start reproducing when the water temperature reached 15.8°C. Marbled crayfish can reproduce approximately every 3 months (up to 7 – 8 reproduction cycles during its lifespan of 2 to 3 years).
+Note: They start reproducing when the water temperature reaches 15.8°C. Marbled crayfish can reproduce approximately every 3 months (up to 7 – 8 reproduction cycles during its lifespan of 2 to 3 years).
 Multiply it by 420 eggs – every year one female can have up to 1500 babies!
 Absolutely astonishing.